Mayank1343/BLOOD-BRIDGE/README.md

 ## ☁️ Deployment Overview

-This is a simple deployment flow suitable for a fresher portfolio project:
+This is a simple deployment flow for this project:

 ### Backend (Docker image)